10 Best Forex Cards in India for Students and Tourists in 2025

 IndusInd Bank Multi Currency Forex card

-IndusInd Bank Multi Currency Forex card is specially designed for the frequent international travellers who travel across different countries.
+IndusInd Bank Multi-Currency Forex card is specially designed for frequent international travelers who travel across different countries.
 You can load 14 currencies to your card to spend in different countries.

 Fee & Charges